 Significant trees can sometimes be saved with annual chemical treatments, if diagnosed early.

 The most important way to slow the spread of EAB is to stop moving firewood.

 You can now designate your property as a tree sanctuary with TUFC’s new program for residences.

 Support our business members

 Timberline Tree & Lawn Care

-©2016 Tennessee Urban Forestry Council.
+©2017 Tennessee Urban Forestry Council.
 All rights reserved.
-Site design by
+Site created by